Mapping classes associated to mixed-sign Coxeter graphs: Twist graphs and twisted Coxeter mapping classes

 \section{Twist graphs and twisted Coxeter mapping classes}

-In this section, we review Murasugi sums of mapping classes and define (full) twist graphs, and associated (full) twist mapping classes.
-Twist graphs are elementary building blocks that can be used to construct small dilatation pseudo-Anosov via Murasugi sum.
-In particular, we will construct sequences of mapping classes associated to iterative joins of twist graphs, and investigate conditions under which the normalized dilatations are bounded.
+In this section, we define (full) twist graphs, and associated (full) twist mapping classes and use them to prove Theorem~\ref{main2-thm}.
+Twist graphs are elementary building blocks that can be used to construct small dilatation pseudo-Anosov mapping classes via Murasugi sum.
+We will construct sequences of mapping classes associated to iterative joins of twist graphs, and investigate conditions under which the normalized dilatations are bounded.

+Before defining twist graphs and twist mapping classes, we define Murasugi sum for a pair fibered 3-manifolds (Section~\ref{Murasugi-sec}).
+As as example, we recall the definition of Hopf-plumbing for fibered knot and link complements (Section~\ref{Hopf-sec}).